 - Start the open-ended questions with words like ‘what’ or ‘how’.
 We do recommend being a little bit more cautious with ‘why’ questions because people could feel like they’ve been put on the defensive.

-- You have been able to practise a little bit in your previous conversations.
+- You have been able to practice a little bit in your previous conversations.
 The last step is to talk to people you don’t know at all.
 By doing this, you are stepping out of your comfort zone and building invaluable skills that you will carry with you the rest of your life.